chazzka/clanekcathedral/clanek.md

 The above-mentioned One-class SVM definition obtains a spherically shaped boundary around the complete target set.
 The sphere is characterized by center a and radius R > 0.
 In SVM, by minimizing $R^2$, the volume of the sphere is minimized.
-The demand here is that the sphere contains all training objects.
+The demand here is that the sphere contains all training objects - in our case regular labeled.
 The One-class SVM learns a decision function so that the input unlabelled data can be classified as a similar or different in comparison with the dataset on which the model is trained.
-This way, the One-class classification is po
+This way, the One-class classification is possible.

 #### Local outlier factor
 Tady vysvětli jak funguje